pat-ok/secure-banking-application/README.md

 ## Why is this project of interest to you?
 Learning how to:
 - Design a program in an object-oriented domain using a test driven development process.
-- Developing a robust exception handling system to maintain desired flow of program.
+- Creating a robust exception handling system to maintain desired flow of program.
 - Optimize data abstraction to more accurately model the domain and limit points of reliance with appropriate levels of access.
 - Developing a well documented and maintainable codebase.